 KEY FUNCTION Activate the context keys shown on the display.
 Selects line; the selected line is evidenced in red.
-In edit mode, it sets the desired value.
-OK Activates the context key located in the left side of the display.
-ESC Returns to the previous screen.
-When in modify mode cancels the modification just made.
+In edit mode, it sets the desired value. in euit mode, it sets the desired value.
+(OK) Activates the context key located in the left side of the display.
+(ESC) Returns to the previous screen.
+When in modify mode cancels the modification just made. + OK Generates and shows on the display a QR code in order to download the data of the performed measure.

 CONTEXT KEY FUNCTION

 Enters the modification mode for the selected parameter.

 \Rightarrow Goes to the next phase of the tightness test.

 0 Performs pressure zeroing.

 Ф Interrupts the current phase.

 G Repeats the tightness test.

-© Saves, in the memory selected in the "Select Memory" menu, the data acquired.
+0 Saves, in the memory selected in the "Select Memory" menu, the data acquired.

-✓ The tightness test has been saved.
+\checkmark The tightness test has been saved.

 Starts printing the ticket.